Protected species in your garden? Here's what to do...

 These critters and creatures are protected by law

-From barn owls to grasshoppers, wild deer and pine martens, these protected pests are somewhat untouchable.
-Click or scroll to learn how to handle them if they infiltrate your home or garden...
+Click or scroll through this gallery to learn how to handle these uninvited guests if they take over your home or garden...

 Protected species: wild deer

 There's something undeniably alluring about wild deer.
-They have big eyes, tawny brown fur and antlers.
-Although some species are native to Europe, Asia, North America, South America and northern Africa, many have also been introduced elsewhere.
+Although some species are native to Europe, Asia, North America, South America and North Africa, many have also been introduced elsewhere.

-According to BBC's Countryfile, Britain’s deer population is believed to be at its highest level for 1,000 years and this is having negative impacts on wildlife and crops.
-They cause 74,000 road traffic accidents a year and carry diseases such as Lyme and TBE (tick-born encephalitis), which are a threat to public health.
+Britain’s deer population is believed to be at its highest level for 1,000 years and this is having negative impacts on wildlife and crops.
+They cause 74,000 road traffic accidents a year and carry diseases such as Lyme and TBE (tick-borne encephalitis), which are a threat to public health.

 How to get rid of wild deer legally